sanjupommen/python_boilerplate/README.rst

-Python Boilerplate contains all the boilerplate you need to create a Python package.
+Python Boilerplate contains all the boilerplate you need to create a Python package so you can get up and running fast.

 * Free software: BSD license
 * Documentation: https://python-boilerplate.readthedocs.io.